Fart-Butt/discordbot/README.md

 You can remove this by typing: ```&config remove```

 By default, buttbot also will not butt anything coming from other bots.
-You can enable this by typing ```&config allow <bot guid>``` in any channel in your guild.
-Note that he may mangle game chat relay systems (for example, a mod that puts your minecraft chat in your discord server).
+You can enable this by typing ```&config botallow <bot guid>``` in any channel in your guild.
+Note that he may mangle game chat relay systems ( for example, a mod that puts your minecraft chat in your discord server).

 Contribution
 ------------